nilearn/nilearn/examples/README.txt

-General-purpose and introductory examples for neuroimaging with the scikit-learn.
+General-purpose and introductory examples for nilearn.